dylanaraps/coal/README.md

 # Coal

-A script that takes a list of colors and outputs them in various<br \>
+A bash script that takes a list of colors and outputs them in various<br \>
 formats for use in other programs.